hka27/To-do-list/README.md

 # To-do-list
-simple to-do-list app with local storage . state of the list is not saved.
+## simple to-do-list app ...
+### Everything is beautifully done along with UI.
+Everything is saved on users local machine in local-storage.
+And yes i saved states of the task too.
+You'll get exact copy as u had on your screen after the window is reopened or reloaded.